sbhattlab/phylo2vec-workshop/docs/index.md

 Our latest contributions have completely rewritten the core component of phylo2vec in Rust, boosting both performance and memory efficiency—while still maintaining the Python and R APIs.
 We’ve also implemented several optimizations to reduce time complexity.

-Whether you’re a phylogenetics enthusiast or simply curious about developing scientific packages, using Rust, using GitHub Actions, or performing proper benchmarking, join our workshop and experience it firsthand!
-The session will last 1 hour 30 minutes, and all participants will receive a £10 lunch voucher afterward.
+The session will last 1 hour 30 minutes.
 Please bring a laptop so you can follow along and try things out yourself!

 The workshop is co-organised by the University of Copenhagen, the eScience institute, and the Statistics Section of the Department of Mathematics at Imperial College London.